DaWe35/SkyLookup/README.md

 While [MiniSearch](https://github.com/lucaong/minisearch) and [AlaSQL](http://alasql.org/) are great in-browser full-text & SQL engines, they can not handle GBs of data because of RAM limits.
 SkyLookup is a bit different.
-It is a directory-tree shaped file based index.
+It is a [Radix-tree](https://en.wikipedia.org/wiki/Radix_tree) (or radix trie) based file index.

 # Performance